micolous/pcprox/disassembly.md

 From there the two dumps can be merged, the code-protect bits can be disabled, and it would enable on-device debugging as well.

-Unfortunately, I don't have _two_ devices to try this with. :(

 There is some firmware published online which is supposedly in "HEX" format (used by the official flashing tool), but these files do not appear to be in